-In 1994, Tudor Lodge was part of the McCall/Community Support Hostel Network, providing accommodation and support to 11-16 year olds for periods from two weeks to 12 months.
-(Out of Home, Preventative and Alternative Care Services Review, "Terms of Reference", Family and Children's Services, 1995).
+In 1994, Tudor Lodge became part of the McCall Centre's Community Support Hostel Network (Signposts p.522) 'providing accommodation and support to 11-16 year olds for periods from two weeks to 12 months'.

 The collection held by the Department for Child Protection and Family Support (DCPFS) dates from 1894.
 It includes records from the Government Receiving Depot, the State Children's Department, the Child Welfare Department and more recent departments which have been known at different times as the Department for Child Protection, Community Development, Community Welfare, Community Services, and Family and Children's Services.
 The records relate to children who were placed in all types of out of home 'care' in Western Australia.
 Some of the records held by the DCPFS were originally created by another government department or private agency.

 Contact Freedom of Information, Department for Child Protection and Family Support:

 Telephone: (08) 6217 6388 or (08) 6217 6381